MasterChef India – Telugu season 1

-Season 1 of the Indian Telugu-language competitive reality TV series MasterChef India – Telugu was aired from 27 August 2021 to 27 November 2021 on Gemini TV.
-Tamannaah hosted the initial 16 episodes of the season and Anasuya Bharadwaj hosted episodes 17-24.
-There was no host present in the remaining episodes.
-Professional chefs Chalapathi Rao, Sanjay Thumma and Mahesh Padala serve as the judges.
-K. Krishna Tejasvi, a home baker from Hyderabad won the competition, with G. D. Anusha as the runner-up.
+Season 1 of the Indian Telugu-language competitive reality TV series MasterChef India – Telugu aired from 27 August 2021 to 27 November 2021 on Gemini TV.
+Tamannaah Bhatia hosted the first 16 episodes, while Anasuya Bharadwaj took over episodes 17–24.
+No host was present for the remaining episodes.
+Professional chefs Chalapathi Rao, Sanjay Thumma and Mahesh Padala served as the judges.
+The winner of the competition was K. Krishna Tejasvi, a home baker from Hyderabad, with G. D. Anusha as the runner-up.

 Format

-From around 5000 applicants, 800 were selected for virtual auditions.
-One hundred winners were selected for a live audition at Innovative Film City, Bengaluru.
-The top 20 home cooks were selected from this audition to compete in the MasterChef apron challenge.
-The winners were placed in the Top 14.
+Out of approximately 5000 applicants, 800 were chosen for virtual auditions.
+From these, one hundred winners advanced to a live audition at Innovative Film City, Bengaluru.
+The top 20 home cooks from this round competed in the MasterChef apron challenge, with the winners securing a spot in the Top 14.